 Drawing inspiration from these previous efforts, two Filipino academics from different generations and fields of research were connected in 2017 by a shared aspiration to continue supporting Filipino researchers and develop knowledge resources on the Philippines.
 A network was envisioned to advance Filipino scholarship in New Zealand, reflecting as well the growing presence and contributions of diverse Filipino communities throughout the motu (country).
-Seven years later, a working group composed of Filipino academics and doctoral students came together to helm an inaugural forum and launch what was envisioned - the PH Studies Network NZ.
+Seven years later, a working group composed of Filipino academics and doctoral students came together to helm an inaugural forum and launch what was envisioned - the

 From its incubation, our journey as Filipinos from the lens of PH Studies Network NZ is reflected by the logo.
 Evoking the notion of overseas, the logo* embodies the conditions of its founding and future members who take root in the Philippines or engage the ‘Philippine’ as a critical area of study and a relevant site of praxis.
 As a descriptor, Philippine brings to the fore the bodies of knowledge generated by the Philippines as a referent.
 In addition, the logo imagines the itineraries of a legion of Filipinos implicated in the global migration and diaspora, many of whom regard New Zealand as their second home.